solodev/aws/pages/solodev-cms-enterprise-opsworks.md

 ## Step 7: Login to Solodev

-Visit the IP address acquired in Step 7.
+Visit either load balancer URL or the backend domain you configured in Step 7.
 Login to CMS using the username "solodev" and the password you configured in Step 5.

 <table>
 	<tr>